-If after all of the evidence is reviewed, and it is determined that the best option is to enter a “plea” which is basically an admission of guilt, there are more steps to take than just admitting you committed the offense and getting sentenced.
+If after all of the evidence is reviewed, and it is determined that the best option is to enter a “plea” which is basically an admission of guilt, there are several more steps to take than just admitting you committed the offense and getting sentenced.

 The second type is a blind plea.
 A blind plea is where there is no agreement between your defense attorney and the prosecutor.
-There is no agreed upon sentence and you do not know what the sentence the judge is going to order.
+There is no agreed upon sentence and you do not know what sentence the judge is going to order.
 This type of plea should be avoided if possible, as the judge can suprise you with a much greater sentence than you and your attorney expect.